premssr/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Here I will upload the assignments from RL courses I have done and I will do in future from by college and online platforms like oursera.
+Here I will upload the resources, assignments from RL courses and projects I have done.